+Ian's mission is to reinvigorate our culture with community singing.
 In his vision, the act of singing together will feed our collective hunger for a more beautiful world, giving birth to practical systems of resilience and renewal.

-Today Ian composes original 'aural' tradition music, brings voice and singing workshops across the region, co-leads grief ceremonies locally, and is deeply committed to (messily) addressing whiteness, patriarchy and other systems that keep us all down.
+After earning a BA in Humanities for Leadership, Ian graduated from Barbara McAfee's Full Voice Coaching program and Lisa Littlebird's Songleader Flight School.
+Today Ian composes original 'aural' tradition music, teaches voice and singing workshops across the region, and is deeply committed to (messily) addressing whiteness, patriarchy and other systems that keep us all down.

 He has led singing with organizations like the Deschutes Public Library, Sisters Folk Festival, Confederation of Oregon School Administrators, Bethlehem Inn, Dancing Rabbit Eco-Village, Legacy Healthcare, REALMS Middle School, and others.

 *As a white-identified cis-gendered queer man with some class privilege, Ian recognizes he has lots of blind spots.
 Ian works with friends, leaders from the global majority (BIPOC folks) and allies to bring these into the light, to be as committed to truth and justice as possible.
 Ian also tithes to PCUN, the united farmworkers movement in Oregon.